josefarinna/Trakt.NET/README.md

 # This library is a fork of Trakt.NET, which is not under development anymore.
 This version adds an User Agent Header to not get flagged as bot traffic.

+The user agent can be changed in the constructor of the TraktClient class.

 Trakt.NET
 ===